Adopting in NZ

 Private adoption

-Someone you know might like you to adopt their child.
+Someone you know might like you to adopt their tamaiti.
 Private adoptions are still a legal process and one of our social workers will need to meet with you to make sure you are suitable as an adoptive parent and if so, give you a placement approval certificate.

 Any arrangements you make with the birth parents are not legally binding until consent has been signed.